anyone-protocol/ator-relay-dashboard/README.md

-# ATOR Relay Dashboard (WIP)
+# AnyOne Relay Dashboard (WIP)

-This repo houses the code to display the user specific information pertaining to ATOR Relays.
+This repo houses the code to display the user specific information pertaining to ANON Relays.

 ## To Do